|

 currency to the term when referring to the work of the American

-Magic Realists of the 1930s and 40s.A small core of artists carried
+Magic Realists of the 1930s and 40s.
+A number of artists, mainly

 the Abstract Expressionism movement.
-Prominent among them were
+Among them

 Jared